 This course will introduce the concepts of aircraft control by scan and interpretation of flight instruments.
 The student will learn to recognize unusual attitude indications and recover from such situations.
 Human Factors, CRM, and flight physiology will be emphasized.
 There will be an in-depth study of pitot-static and gyroscopic instrument systems and recognition of anomalies in these systems.
 The theory of operation, interpretation, and use of VOR, ADF, DME, GPS, RNAV, RMI, HSI and autopilot systems will be examined.
 A detailed study of IFR regulations, procedures, and publications for IFR operating rules in the U.S. Airspace System will be included.
 Aviation meteorology will be studied in more detail as well as recognition of potentially hazardous flight conditions.
 Successful completion of this course will provide an endorsement to take the FAA Instrument Rating written exam.
-Prerequisite(s): AVI 110 Private Pilot Theory or credit for previous ground training 3 credits
+Prerequisite(s): AVI 110 Private Pilot Theory or credit for previous ground training intersection holds; VOR and GPS approaches; Localizer and ILS approaches; cross-country procedures; federal aviation regulations; departure, enroute and arrival procedures; loss of communications and emergency procedures.
+Each new skill presented will be taught on the basis of previously mastered knowledge and skills; therefore, it is important that the student allow for sufficient flight time.